Hritik930/HackerRank_SQL_Solutions/README.md

 # HackerRank Solutions
-The questions and mostly original solutions.
-Some hints and partial solutions were referenced after multiple attempts at the more difficult problems.
+Problems and solutions to challenges on the HackerRank platform

 ## Index
 - [SQL](#sql)
   - [Basic Select](#basic-select)